privacy-tech-lab/cross-device-tracking/README.md

 ## 8. Limitations

 * The Android app works for phones that are not rooted.
 However, browsing history will only be captured from Google Chrome, the native Android browser, and the Samsung S-Browser.
-For Android 6 and higher it is also no longer possible to access the saved browsing history, which the app relies on.
-Thus, for Android 6 and higher browsing history cannot be captured.
+For Android 6 and higher it also seems no longer possible to access the saved browsing history, which the app relies on.
+Thus, for Android 6 and higher browsing history seems difficult to capture.
 You can ask your study participants to copy and paste their browsing history into an e-mail to you.

 * The Android app checks every minute whether there is a new entry in the browsing history or a new app is running in the foreground.
 Thus, if a user opens and closes an app between two checks, it will not be detected.